angarsky/diveintopython/learn/variables_and_types.md

 ## Data Types

+There are nine data types in Python:

+- Integers
+- Floating-point numbers
+- Complex
+- Strings
+- Booleans
+- Lists
+- Tuples
+- Sets
+- Dictionaries

+The first three types can conditionally be combined into numeric group.

 ### Numeric Types

 Numeric types are used to represent numbers in Python.
 There are three types of numeric data types in Python:

-Integer: Integers are whole numbers without any decimal point.
+- **Integer**: Integers are whole numbers without any decimal point.
 Example: 5, 10, -3.

-Float: Floats are numbers with decimal points.
+- **Float**: Floats are numbers with decimal points.
 Example: 2.5, -0.1, 3.14.

-Complex: Complex numbers are numbers with a real and imaginary part.
+- **Complex**: Complex numbers are numbers with a real and imaginary part.
 They are denoted by adding a `j` at the end of the imaginary part.
 Example: 2 + 3j, -4j.

 ```python
 # integer